CCMS-UCSD/GNPSDocumentation/docs/quickstart.md

 ## Converting Data

 Convert vendor formats to open formats using MSConvert locally.
-[Documentation](fileconversion.md).
+Checkout this [documentation](fileconversion.md).

 ## Create a GNPS Account